-- ➤ A change in the price of one commodity leads to a change in the quality demanded of another commodity. - > This is called a cross elasticity of demand. - > The formula for cross elasticity of demand is given as follows: - Cross Elasticity = i) IN CASE OF SUBSTITUTES
+- A change in the price of one commodity leads to a change in the quality demanded of another commodity. - This is called a cross elasticity of demand. - The formula for cross elasticity of demand is given as follows: - Cross Elasticity = i) IN CASE OF SUBSTITUTES i) IN CASE OF COMPLIMENTS

-Proportionate change in the demanded of commodity X / proportionate change in the price of commodity Y ii) IN CASE OF COMPLIMENTS
+Proportionate change in the demanded of commodity X / proportionate change in the price of commodity Y iii) IN CASE OF UNRELATED COMMODITIES